-The International Court of Justice is responsible for its own acquisitions, which vary from computer and office equipment and supplies; to specialized services for the operations of the Court.
-The Court maintains a database of vendors, consisting of cooperating suppliers and suppliers that have indicated interest in cooperating.
-If you would like to be added to the database, please email:
+The International Court of Justice is responsible for its own acquisitions, which range from computers and office equipment and supplies to specialized operational services.
+The Court maintains a database of vendors, consisting of existing suppliers and suppliers that have expressed an interest in working with the Court.
+If you would like to be added to the database, please e-mail:

-All vendors should take into account the international status of the Court and consider the following:
+All vendors should take into account the Court's international status and consider the following:

-The applicable UN General Conditions of Contract for the Purchase of Goods and/or Services, completed with the relevant ICJ Special Conditions of Contract shall apply to all contracts isued by the Court.
+The UN General Conditions of Contracts for the Provision of Goods and Services, together with the relevant ICJ Special Conditions of Contract, apply to all contracts concluded by the Court.

-No other terms can be accepted as governing a commercial agreement with the Court. (all conditions can be found by following the links posted hereunder)
+No other terms may govern a commercial agreement with the Court.
+(Links to all the relevant conditions can be found below.)

-An order may be issued without further negotiation, so your offer should be made on the best commercial terms.
-The Court reserves the right to accept the whole or part of any offer, to reject all offers, or enter into negotiation with the lowest technically acceptable bidder.
+Orders may be placed without further negotiation, so suppliers are advised to offer their best commercial terms.
+The Court reserves the right to accept all or part of any bid, to reject all bids, or to enter into negotiation with the lowest technically acceptable bidder.

-The standard payment terms of the Court are payment by check or bank transfer net 30 days after receipt of invoice and delivery.
-For high value contracts with several milestones, a non-standard payment schedule may be negotiated.
+The Court's standard payment terms are payment by cheque or bank transfer net 30 days after receipt of the invoice and delivery.
+For high-value contracts with several milestones, a non-standard payment schedule may be negotiated.
 The Court does not prepay orders and does not issue letters of credit.

-Sets of manuals in English (or other language if specified).
+a set of manuals in English (or another language if requested);

-Complete set of cables for interconnection of all electronic units.
+a complete set of cables to connect all electronic units.

-You must indicate acceptance of warranty in accordance with UN General Conditions of Contract with a minimum warranty period of twelve (12) months.
+Suppliers must provide a warranty that meets the requirements of the UN General Conditions of Contracts, with a minimum warranty period of twelve (12) months.

 United Nations General Conditions of Contracts